 What is Accounting?

-Simply it means keeping records and managing the accounts of an organization or business.
+Accounting simply means keeping records and managing the accounts of an organization or business.

 The recorded transactions exist in the form of journal entries which are further used by accountants for bookkeeping purposes and preparing financial statements.